zdravkov/kendo-docs/api/wrappers/jsp/stockchart/navigator-seriesitem-border.md

 # \<kendo:stockChart-navigator-seriesItem-border\>

-The border of the points.
+The border of the points.** Applicable to column, ohlc and candlestick series **

 #### Example
     <kendo:stockChart-navigator-seriesItem>